-There's nothing quite like good old fashioned roast chicken, I personally think it can't be beaten, but too many chefs these days poo-poo the idea.
-It's a perfect dish for Easter Sunday, To me it's the ultimate comfort food, Fern's favourite roasts are lamb and chicken.
+There is nothing quite like good old fashioned roast chicken, and It's a perfect dish for Easter Sunday.
+To me, it's the ultimate comfort food.

 - 2 small onions, peeled